As Pandemic Persists, Health Care Heroes Beginning To Crack Under The Strain

 "COVID patients are much sicker than our typical patients physiologically," he said.
 "When you're working with constrained resources and uncertainty, it makes it a lot worse."

-Extra burden on Latino doctors
+Extra burden on Latinx doctors

 The days began to blur together for Dinora Chinchilla, a pulmonologist specializing in critical care in Los Angeles County, where the virus has killed more than 5,000 people.